 <start of post>

-Walking through a citrus grove in Sicily, you realize that the trees aren't just growing in the soil—they are part of a conversation that has lasted centuries.
+Walking through a citrus grove in Sicily, you realize that the trees are telling a story that the balance sheet misses.

-The shift we need isn't just about changing inputs.
-It's about changing our eyes.
+The shift we need isn't just about changing inputs—it's about changing our relationship with the ground beneath our feet.

 <end of post>